My life as a dental student

 1. Start learning the importance of clinical photographs

-Taking good pictures is a skill that is built upon over time.
+Taking good pictures is a skill that is built up over time.
 However, the earlier you start the better you will be by the time you graduate.
-It’s always worthwhile asking your supervisors on any tips and tricks they may have to capture the best shots of your clinical work.
+It’s always worthwhile asking your supervisors for any tips and tricks they may have to capture the best shots of your clinical work.
 Read the blog ‘Why taking photos is an essential skill in dentistry’ for some useful advice.

 1. Dental school is a journey